docksal/docksal/docs/advanced/stack-config.md

 ### DOCKSAL_DNS_UPSTREAM

 Override the default DNS server that Docksal uses.
-For environments, where access to Google DNS server (`8.8.8.8`) is blocked it should be set to the LAN DNS server.
-This is often true for VPN users.
+For environments where access to Google DNS server (`8.8.8.8`) is blocked, it should be set to the LAN DNS server.
+This is often true for VPN users or users behind a corporate firewall.

 ### DOCKSAL_VHOST_PROXY_IP